Proto-Bulgarish Place Names in Eastern Europe

 RUSSIA

-Initially, Bulgarish place names in Russia were searched only in adjacent areas to Ukraine.
-Since the Chuvash language was been using when the searches, more eastern place names can be referred to later times, when the ancestors of the Chuvash advanced in the Volga region and could then settle in the surrounding locality.
-As a result of the search, it turned out that the place names of Bulgarish origin were drawn as a strip between the Indo-European and Finno-Ugric territories.
-As it turned out later, the band comes to a whole cluster of Bulgarish place names in Bryansk, Moscow, Tver, Yaroslavl Regions, the dissemination of which may be associated with Fatyanovo culture.
+Initially, Bulgar toponyms in Russia were searched for only in the territories adjacent to Ukraine.
+When a sufficiently large number of them were discovered, it became clear that they could be linked to the advancement of the Turks, who were the creators of the Fatyanovo variant of CWC.
+Further searches were conducted in the area of its distribution.
+Since the Chuvash language was used in the searches, the more eastern toponyms can be attributed to later times, when the ancestors of the Chuvashes advanced to the Volga region and could then settle in the adjacent area.
+As a result of the search, it turned out that the toponyms of Bulgar origin stretched in a strip between the Indo-European and Finno-Ugric territories.
+As it turned out later, the strip extends to a whole cluster of Bulgar toponyms in the Bryansk, Moscow, Tver, and Yaroslavl regions.

-It is in these areas that several tens of villages were discovered, bearing the name Akulovo or Okulovo.
-In general, there are more than sixty settlements of this type and mainly in the northern regions northwest of the Tula-Nizhny Novgorod line.
+In Russia there are more place names of Bulgarian origin than in Ukraine, but some of them are repeated many times.
+It is in the mentioned areas several tens of villages were discovered, bearing the name Akulovo or Okulovo.
+In general, there are more than sixty settlements of this type mainly in the northern regions northwest of the Tula-Nizhny Novgorod line.
 Chuv. aka "arable land, plowing" suits well for decoding the name.
-Decorated with an affix – la, the root forms adjective with an equivalent meaning.
+Decorated with an affix – la, the root forms an adjective with an equivalent meaning.
 There is also a verb akala "to plow" in Chuvash.
 Such a name is suitable very well for new settlements given by agricultural populations from the forest-steppe zone searching for vacant land.
 Also, some other place names of Russia testify to the agricultural character of the economy of the Bulgars who migrated to the Russian outback.
-Among them, the numerous name of the villages Sharapovo which corresponds to Chuv. sărap "stack".
+Among them, the numerous names of the villages Sharapovo which corresponds to Chuv. sărap "stack".

 In total, over two hundred place names of supposed Bulgarish origin were discovered in Russia.
 The most convincing examples are given below: